Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-A special case of toricity that plays an important role in classical monostationarity results is when the vectors in the toric invariance group span the left kernel of the stoichiometric matrix.
+\textit{Quasithermostatic networks and deficiency theory.} A special case {where the toric structure} plays an important role in classical monostationarity results is when the vectors in the toric invariance lattice span the left kernel of the stoichiometric matrix.
 A network with some choice of rate constants is said to be \term{quasithermostatic} if the set of positive steady states is of the form $x^*\circ\T_L^{>0}$ for some $x^*\in\RR^n_{>0}$ and a conservation law matrix $L$ as in \eqref{eq:classes} \cite[§4]{Horn1972general}.
 In this case, monostationarity follows directly from \Cref{prop:coset_counting}.

 An important sufficient condition for quasithermostaticity is that the network is \emph{complex-balanced} (or a \emph{toric dynamical system} in the language of \cite{Craciun2009toric}).
 A characterization for when this happens for all choices of positive rate constants is given by the Deficiency Zero Theorem \cite{Horn1972}.
 Another sufficient condition for quasithermostaticity for all rate constants is given by the Deficiency One Theorem \cite{Feinberg1995class}.